benkoo/LaTeX_withTikZ_Tutorial/README.md

 ## Features

 - **Modular Structure:** The project is organized into sections (e.g., introduction, methodology, results) for easy editing and collaboration.
 - **TikZ Integration:** Includes several example figures and diagrams created using TikZ, demonstrating how to visually represent concepts such as Petri Nets and wiring diagrams.
+Some diagrams and code examples are adapted from or inspired by content available on the [TikZ.dev](https://tikz.dev) website.
 - **IEEEtran Template:** Uses the IEEEtran document class for professional formatting, suitable for conference and journal submissions.
 - **Automated Build:** A `Makefile` is provided to automate the compilation process, including bibliography generation.
 - **Clean Version Control:** The `.gitignore` file is tailored for LaTeX projects, ensuring that build artifacts and sensitive author information are not tracked.